Alt title: “All the presumable arguments in Sheerans case that could possibly arise.”

 As you may have read already there’s a new case against Thinking Out Loud, claiming (as does at least two other cases) that it infringes upon “Let’s Get It On.”
-This time there’s additional defendants and a new registration of the 1973 recording to go along with the sheet music that was originally registered.
+This time there are additional defendants and a new registration of the 1973 recording to go along with the sheet music that was originally registered.
 And there’s new expert analysis.

 From my perspective this still very much revolves around the question, “Can you own a groove?”